Understanding What Type of Residential Home Your Loved One Needs

 Younger Adult Definition - Anybody under the age of 65 is considered a younger adult.

-Depending on a care/nursing home’s registration with the Care Quality Commission (CQC), they may have to apply for a special waiver to support any residents under the age of 65.
-If a care/nursing home predominantly has elderly residents, they often decline residents under the age of 65 based on the living environment not being age-appropriate.
+Depending on a care/nursing home’s registration with the Care Quality Commission (CQC), it may have to apply for a special waiver to support residents under the age of 65.
+If a care/nursing home predominantly has elderly residents, it often declines residents under the age of 65 based on the living environment not being age-appropriate.

-There are some care home’s which are specifically for younger adults, currently these are few and far between.
-There is an increasing demand for residential/nursing homes to offer support to younger adults with dementia.
+There are some care homes specifically for younger adults, but currently, these are few and far between.
+There is an increasing demand for residential/nursing homes that offer support to younger adults with dementia.
 It is expected that the care sector will respond to this demand by opening homes specifically for younger adults with dementia.

 Acquired Brain Injury (ABI) Home